camunda/camunda-bpm-examples/deployment/spring-servlet-pa-wildfly/README.md

-# Spring 5 Servlet Process Application (using WildFly)
+# Spring 5 Servlet Process Application (using WildFly 26)

 This example demonstrates how to deploy a Spring 5 powered Web application which